ProServicesStorage/ansible_old_mac/README.md

 I am currently testing with MacOS Monterey on a MacBook 12-inch, Early 2016.

 Initially, I wouldn't really have distinguished between old/new Mac but I just dove into using Homebrew and it was taking hours.
-Had a done a little research prior I would have noticed it isn't even supported anymore on Monterey.
+Had I done a little research prior I would have noticed it isn't even supported anymore on Monterey.
 So I modified my approach to use MacPorts which has worked just fine.
-It isn't as hip as HomeBrew I guess, but works on older macs so maybe its cooler.
+It isn't as hip as HomeBrew I guess, but works on older macs easily so maybe its way cooler.

 Also, VS Code is no longer supported on Monterey so removed for now but will update with a `when:` section

 ## Instructions

-Unfortunately the overall process with a Mac is more manual.
-Some steps can still be automated!
+Basically, fork or clone this repository then modify and run.

 1. Refresh installation of Mac using Command R during boot.
 Takes a couple of hours.
 2. Update OS.
 Another 45 minutes with reboot.